RuthBlackman/COM3026_Paxos/README.md

 Node.connect(:"clientname@computername")
 ```

+- where
-- where clientname is the name of the client and computername is the name of the computer
+    - clientname is the name of the client
+    - computername is the name of the computer

 4. Compile the files